Russia-Ukraine war: Key things to know about the conflict | Times Leader

 Click here to subscribe today or Login.

-Russian forces in Ukraine on Friday as they conducted airstrikes in new areas in the country’s west, while Russian President Vladimir Putin approved the recruitment of “volunteers” from Syria and elsewhere to join the fight.
+Now into its third week, the war has to areas closer to NATO members Poland and Romania, with Ukrainian authorities saying Russian airstrikes attacked sites in two western cites.
+Meanwhile residents in some besieged areas — like the surrounded port city of Mariupol — have faced so much firepower they can’t even bury the dead.

+Ukrainian President Volodymyr Zelenskyy has accused Russia of kidnapping the mayor of another, occupied city, calling it “a new stage of terror.”

-The West ramped up economic pressure on Russia, as the U.S. and its allies — the latest in efforts to further isolate Russia for the invasion.
+The West has ramped up economic pressure on Russia, as the U.S. and its allies — the latest in efforts to further isolate Moscow for the invasion.
+On the ground in Ukraine, those measures may seem a world away.

 Here are some key things to know about the war:

-New areas in western Ukraine came under attack Friday, as Ukrainian authorities said Russian airstrikes hit in the western cities of Ivano-Frankiivsk and Lutsk — far from Russia’s main targets elsewhere in the country.
+In Kyiv, an ammunition depot outside the city was shelled overnight, sending billowing black smoke into the sky, according to video provided by emergency workers.
+It was unclear immediately if were injuries or deaths.

+As part of a multi-front attack on the capital, the Russians’ push from the northeast appeared to be advancing, a U.S. defense official said, speaking on condition of anonymity to give the U.S. assessment of the fight.
+Combat units were moved up from the rear as the forces advanced to within 30 kilometers (18.6 miles miles) of Kyiv.

+New commercial satellite images appeared to capture artillery firing on residential areas that stood between the Russians and the capital.
+The images from Maxar Technologies showed muzzle flashes and smoke from big guns, as well as impact craters and burning homes in the town of Moschun, 33 kilometers (20.5 miles) from Kyiv, the company said.

-Russia said it used long-range weapons to put military airfields in the two cities “out of action.”
+The strikes in western Ukraine, in the cities of Ivano-Frankiivsk and Lutsk, were confirmed by Russia, which said it used long-range weapons to put military airfields in the two cities “out of action.”
 Lutsk Mayor Ihor Polishchuk said four servicemen were killed and another six were wounded.

-New commercial satellite images appeared to show Russian artillery firing on residential areas that lie between Russian forces and the capital.
-The images from Maxar Technologies show muzzle flashes as well as impact craters and burning homes in the town of Moschun, outside Kyiv, the company said.

-Ukrainian officials accused Russia of damaging a cancer hospital and several residential buildings in the southern city of Mykolaiv with heavy artillery.

-The hospital’s chief doctor, Maksim Beznosenko, said several hundred patients were in the hospital when windows were blown out but that no one had been killed.

 WHAT HAS THE AP DIRECTLY WITNESSED OR CONFIRMED?